-The following article is a guide in how to arrange for ReportMyLoss (www.reportmyloss.com) records to be removed from a serial number.
+The following article is a guide on how to arrange for ReportMyLoss (www.reportmyloss.com) records to be removed from a serial number.
 It is intended to assist CheckMEND users by providing you with step-by-step instructions on how to remove records that may be causing a ‘red flag’ result to appear on a CheckMEND certificate.
 This article assumes you are the rightful owner of the item of property and have a valid claim to ownership for it.

 Step 1: If you are attempting to trade-in or recycle an item of property and have not already done so then we recommend you contact us first before trying to remove any records associated with that item of property.
-We will be able to look in to those records for you and be able to provide you will details relating to any records detected.
+We will be able to look into those records for you and be able to provide you with details relating to any records detected.
 We do not recommend continuing with the following steps until you have done so.
 See the Knowledgebase article HERE for further details on this.
 If CheckMEND support directed you to this help article then you may have already completed this step.

 Step 2: Don’t panic.
 We are fully aware that ReportMyLoss records can become associated with property serial numbers for a variety of perfectly innocent reasons and no one here is accusing you of having committed any crimes.
 Should you get stuck at any point in the following steps then you can find answers to the most common problems at the end of this article.
 If this does not help then you can still contact us again for advice.
 If you tell us what step you are on and what the problem you are having with it is then we will do all we can to help.